Resources

 • The Claude Pepper Center – Using information and data from multiple sources to help inform policy makers, researchers, teachers, the media and the public about the health, long term care and income security challenges confronting the nation’s older citizens.

-• Massachusetts Department of Public Health – Crisis Standards of Care Planning Guidance for the COVID-19 Pandemic – This Guidance provides direction for the triage of critically ill patients in the event that the public health emergency caused by the COVID-19 pandemic creates a demand for in-patient critical care resources that outstrips supply.
+• Massachusetts Department of Public Health – Crisis Standards of Care Planning Guidance for the COVID-19 Pandemic provides direction for the triage of critically ill patients in the event that the public health emergency caused by the COVID-19 pandemic creates a demand for in-patient critical care resources that outstrips supply.
 It seeks to ensure that every patient has equitable access to care from which they might benefit, and that tragically difficult decisions about the allocation of scarce in-patient care resources must be grounded only on evidence-based criteria that are clear, transparent, and objective; biological factors related only to the likelihood and magnitude of benefit from the medical resources; and should always minimize inequitable outcomes.

 • Massachusetts Executive Office of Health and Human Services – ARPA Funding Reports – Strengthening Home and Community Based Services and Behavioral Health Services Using American Rescue Plan (ARP) Funding